MV10/opengl-mp4-test/README.md

 Frankly I'm not super-impressed with the performance.
 My desktop is a fairly mid-range setup built in 2020, running an AMD Ryzen 9 3900XT (12 core, 3.8GHz), 16GB of RAM, and an NVIDIA GeForce RTX 2060.
 Running this app against the included example.mp4 video, I get the following first-frame results:

 ```
-55 average FPS, last 10 seconds
+98 average FPS, last 10 seconds
-Skipped 360 of 618 buffer updates due to stream position not changing
+Skipped 458 of 997 buffer updates due to stream position not changing
 First frame performance:
-  Stream decoding: 3 탎
+  Stream decoding: 244 탎
-  Frame inversion: 278 탎
+  Frame inversion: 106 탎
-  Texture copy: 148 탎
+  Texture copy: 118 탎
-  Total frame time: 574 탎
+  Total frame time: 547 탎
 ```

-To be clear, this same machine can easily run Monkey Hi Hat shaders at hundreds or even thousands of frames per second, so 55 FPS when the shader is nothing but a pass-through is not great.
-While it looks like the frame inversion is the bottleneck, with a more realistic video (such as Shadertoy's [in]famous [Britney Spears video](https://www.shadertoy.com/media/a/e81e818ac76a8983d746784b423178ee9f6cdcdf7f8e8d719341a6fe2d2ab303.webm), which is still a modest 512x396 25FPS 64kbps webm) the stream decoding overhead becomes more obvious.
+To be clear, this same machine can easily run Monkey Hi Hat shaders at hundreds or even thousands of frames per second, so 98 FPS when the shader is nothing but a pass-through is not great.
+With a more realistic video (such as Shadertoy's [in]famous [Britney Spears video](https://www.shadertoy.com/media/a/e81e818ac76a8983d746784b423178ee9f6cdcdf7f8e8d719341a6fe2d2ab303.webm), which is still a modest 512x396 25FPS 64kbps webm) the stream decoding overhead becomes more obvious.

 ```
 81 average FPS, last 10 seconds